Meet the Children’s Advocacy Team

 Kendall Crawford, Advocate

-Kendall Crawford joined the CAC in 2023, bringing over three years of direct service victim advocacy experience.
-She is a registered advocate through the Ohio Advocate Network and holds national credentialing as a Credentialed Advocate.
-Kendall holds an educational background in criminology, sociology, and anthropology, and is currently working toward her Master of Social Work at Ohio University.
-Her experience includes providing comprehensive support to survivors of domestic violence through case management, personalized safety planning, and crisis response.
-Kendall also collaborates closely with multidisciplinary teams, facilitates caregiver engagement, and helps families navigate complex systems such as child protective services, law enforcement, and the judicial process.
-Kendall’s trauma-informed practice and ability to foster strong, supportive relationships with children and non-offending caregivers highlight her unwavering dedication to advocacy and healing.
+Kendall joined the CAC in 2023 with over three years of direct service advocacy experience.
+She is a registered advocate through the Ohio Advocate Network and nationally credentialed as a Credentialed Advocate.
+With an educational background in criminology, sociology, and anthropology, she is currently pursuing her Master of Social Work at Ohio University.
+Kendall has extensive experience supporting survivors of domestic violence through case management, safety planning, and crisis response.
+She works closely with multidisciplinary teams, engages caregivers, and helps families navigate child protection, law enforcement, and the courts.
+Her trauma-informed approach and strong relationships with children and caregivers reflect her deep commitment to advocacy and healing.

 Board Members